hneth/riskyrApp/about.md

 Status
 ---------

-This app is currently a **prototype for functionalities** provided by the package.
+This app is currently a **prototype for functionalities** provided by the `riskyr`package.
 In a next step, we will extend it to align to a **didactic concept**.

+The `riskyr` package is open source software written in [R](https://www.r-project.org/) and released under the [GPL 2](https://tldrlegal.com/license/gnu-general-public-license-v2) | [GPL 3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) licenses.

-We are still developing this software and have yet to choose a license for it.
-Please [contact us](http://spds.uni-konstanz.de) in case you want to use or share it.
+Please email at <contact.riskyr@gmail.com> in case you want to use, adapt, or share this software.

 Reference